 A weekend visit to South West Sydney gives you the chance to learn about sustainable lifestyles, to meet the growers, and to connect with where your food comes from.
-Our personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farmers, butcheries, a fresh produce market, and orchards.
-On the fully escorted tour you get to sample local produce, enjoy a farm tour, as well as a cooking demo by ‘the farmer’s wife’ at one of our stops.
+Our personalised small group ‘Fork’n Foodies‘ tour takes you on an adventure from farm to fork, visiting farms, butcheries, a fresh produce market, and orchards.
+On the fully escorted tour you get to sample local produce, enjoy a farm tour, and meet the farmers.
 More information can be seen here, but if you prefer to navigate your own way we’ve made a few suggestions below.